-Problem Solving: Critical Thinking at SCQF Level 6
+Problem Solving: Critical Thinking at SCQF level 6

-Candidates will analyse complex information to provide them with the best solution to problems that they encounter in the planning and implementation of the theme/event.
-Problem solving areas may include time management, resource management (ie staff and materials), managing budgets.
+Learners will analyse complex information to provide them with the best solution to problems that they encounter in the planning and implementation of the event.
+Problem solving areas may include time management, resource management (ie staff and materials), managing budgets, etc.

-Problem Solving: Reviewing and Evaluating at SCQF Level 6
+Problem Solving: Reviewing and Evaluating at SCQF level 6

-Candidates will have to critically evaluate their management of the theme/event.
+Learners will have to critically evaluate their management of the theme/event.
 Analyse customer and team feedback, evaluate the effectiveness of individual and group contributions.

-To do this candidates will require to make use of suitable evidence and to draw conclusions on the basis of which they are expected to make proposals to ensure continuous improvement for future activities.
+To do this learners will require to use suitable evidence and to draw conclusions on the basis of which they are expected to make proposals to ensure continuous improvement for future activities.

-Working with Others: Working Co-operatively with Others at SCQF Level 6
+Working with Others: Working Co-operatively with Others at SCQF level 6

-The candidates will be required to work with team members to ensure their co-operation to implement the theme/event.
-In addition to working with their own team members, candidates will need to work with their counterparts in other teams (ie front of house/back of house as appropriate), as well as tutors, customers and other stakeholders.
+Learners will be required to work with team members to ensure their co-operation to implement the theme/event.
+In addition to working with their own team members, learners will need to work with their counterparts in other teams (ie front of house/back of house as appropriate), as well as tutors, customers and other stakeholders.

 They will negotiate and allocate the roles within the team and manage the team to meet the stated objectives for the theme/event as well as the required standard for service.

-Candidates may support others in co-operative working by offering encouragement, sharing resources, modifying behaviour accordingly and handling conflict sensitively.
+Learners may support others in co-operative working by offering encouragement, sharing resources, modifying behaviour accordingly and handling conflict sensitively.

-Information and Communication Technology: Accessing Information at SCQF Level 4
+Information and Communication Technology: Accessing Information at SCQF level 5

-Candidates may use search engines and/or the internet to carry out research and find information to plan the theme/event.
+Learners may use search engines and other on-line sources to carry out research and find information to plan the theme/event.
 They may also use the internet to identify suppliers and source materials and equipment.

-Information and Communication Technology: Providing/Creating Information at SCQF Level 4
+Information and Communication Technology: Providing/Creating Information at SCQF level 5

-Candidates may produce word processed documents and computer generated spreadsheets.
+Learners may produce word processed documents and computer generated spreadsheets to populate their portfolios of evidence.